 It can reduce stress, combat depression, keep you mentally stimulated, and provide a sense of purpose.
 While it’s true that the more you volunteer, the more benefits you’ll experience, volunteering doesn’t have to involve a long-term commitment or take up a huge amount of time.
 Giving in even simple ways can help those in need and improve health and happiness all round.

 Putting these things in place isn’t enough.
 If you don’t take stock of your employees’ mental wellbeing periodically, you won’t have a clear picture of what’s really going on.
 While managers and HR teams will have a better understanding of their direct reports’ wellness, to get a full and holistic view across the company you have to frequently engage, assess and review what you’re doing based on what you’re learning.
 Employee wellbeing should be something you’re always working on because it’s dynamic and ever-changing.
 It’s important to be alive to what’s going on within your company.

 We’ve heard, time and time again, that the pandemic and economic crises have triggered a mental health crisis.
 Even those whose jobs have been unaffected and who have sustained a level of financial security have still had a year’s exposure of crisis and that creates lasting damage.
-The Covid-19 vaccine might mean that we are more physically robust, but there isn’t a vaccination to ‘cure’ poor mental health.
-It will take some time for people to recover.

 More than ever, employees have a right to ask for mental health support, and job candidates will increasingly look for companies that can provide it should they need it.
 There’s no time like the present to review, update and enhance your company’s mental health and wellbeing support so you can look after your existing team, attract new talented people, and give them all the tools they need to thrive.